mkbmain/DapperRepo/README.md

 # DapperRepo

 Simple dapper repo with async implementation.

-<br>designed to generate simple crud operations while still being lite weight
+designed to generate simple crud operations while still being lite weight

 ## Currently supported and tested for these providers